glella/rates/README.md

 Comments on Go version:
 - It was refreshing to get an executable and it to work flawlessly in any computer with no fuss unlike Python (when the recipient is not a developer and does not have everything setup as we do).

-- I am learning Go and this exercise was done to hack a bit in it, so it is not great coding.

-- Strugled in particular to get rates from the struct into an array looping through the list of rates I wanted.
-Resorted to a brute force repeat of the same command +20 times.

-- Another bad tecnique is that I invoked time.Now() everywhere instead of passing it around.
-That was mostly lazyness.

-- Other than that it seems to work very well.
-Instead of relying on libraries like I did in the Python version with pandas, in Go we calculated by hand the dates of the monthly last business days and the transposing of the data (columns for rows).
+- Instead of relying on libraries like I did in the Python version with pandas, in Go we calculated by hand the dates of the monthly last business days, and the transposing of the data (columns for rows).

+- Language of choice to quickly hack something together because of simplicity.

+Comments on Rust version:
+- Same approach as in Go.
+The feeling of "if it compiles, it works - no surprises" is awesome.

+- It took me twice as long to code as the Go version despite knowing exactly what I wanted to do.
+Example: the transpose fucntion was originally written with &str instead of Strings, but after downloading the data got into ownership/borrowing issues, so I had to solve that by migrating a few functions to use Strings instead of &str in a domino effect.

+- Definitely my favorite language but it takes some time to iron everything out.
+It is very efficient in terms of size and speed.
+The feeling of its executable being bulletproof is great.